An open letter to J.R.R. Martin and the makers of HBO’s Game of Thrones

 ‘Winter is Coming’?

 That’s how you say ‘Fake Future News’ in just three words.

 Climate parenting is tricky at the best of times, but the last thing anyone needs is a bawling 4-year-old who demands to be reassured that No, sweetheart, a resumption of geohistorically normal conditions (or quote-unquote ‘reglaciation’) is not coming.

 Some of you may even be climate parents yourselves!

 We, the climate community, respectfully hope you will work with us, not against us.
 Together, there’s no reason we can’t get the science and the events of the Wars of the Roses right.

-I appreciate that it’s no small thing to correct a catchphrase so central to your intellectual property.
-I’ve therefore taken the liberty of debunking the concerns I expect you have, as follows.
+I appreciate that it’s no small thing to correct a catchphrase central to your intellectual property.
+I’ve therefore taken the liberty of debunking the objections I expect you have, as follows.